 What are the training requirements?

-- FEMA IS 100 and 700 (online)
+- FEMA IS 100 and 700 (free online training)